tbondois/magento1-debug/README_Debug.md

 ## Quick install guide :

-* copy files/folder from your project root
+* Copy files/folder from your project root

 * Check that your .gitignore contains these lines (or add them) :